parths10/subletApp/README.md

 ##### Minimal requirements

-1. The application must allow the sublessors to create, update, and delete a sublet posting.
+1. The application must allow the sublessors to create and delete a sublet posting.
+2. The applicaitn must allow the sublessors to update the posting information if they wish to.
-2. The application must allow the sublessors to view the postings added by them in a dashboard view at the homepage.
+3. The application must allow the sublessors to view the existing sublet postings added by them in a dashboard view at the homepage.
-3. The application must allow users to import media files eg images of the rental to a listing.
+4. The application must allow users to import media files eg images of the rental to a listing.

 #### Standard requirements

-1. The application should allow the user to sign up if they are not an existing user.
+1. The application should allow the user to upload multiple photos and view them in a better ui in an extended viewer.
-2. The application should allow the users to log into the app to view their respective postings.
+2. The application should allow the users to filter the kind of rooms they are looking for, eg room type.

 ### Task breakdown: